 Figure 2 – Document change notification.

 Figure 2 illustrates the interaction of the asynchronous publish/subscribe model supported by the document distribution protocol’s notification interface.
 In this example, the requester NSA requests a subscription supplying a filter to identify the documents of interest.
 In this subscription request the requester NSA also supplies a callback protocol endpoint that will receive the notifications delivered from the provider NSA.
 When there is a document event matching the subscription filter, the provider NSA will deliver the document to the requester NSA using the callback endpoint.

+We define the Global Document Space (GDS) as the collection of all documents published within the Document Space of each provider participating in a DDS deployment.
+The DDS protocol uses a flooding mechanism to propagate all documents published locally within a provider to all other providers participating in the GDS.
+This flooding mechanism allows all participating providers to eventually receive a consistent version of all documents within the GDS.

-In Figure 3, an example flow showing how a document updated on one NSA gets propagated throughout the space via NSA peering relationships, so that in the end, all peer NSA within the space have an accurate version of each document within the space.
+In Figure 3, an example flow showing how a document updated on one NSA gets propagated throughout the space via NSA peering relationships, so that in the end, all peer NSAs within the space have an accurate version of each document within the space.
 In this example, the requester issues an update (version 1.2) to a document sourced on NSA A by using the updateDocument() operation.
 NSA A updates the local document space with the new version of the document, and looks through its subscription list to see if there are any NSA interested in the document.
 In this case, NSA B has registered for events on all documents within NSA A. NSA A issues a notification to NSA B with the updated document version 1.2.
 Similarly, NSA B will update its local document space and issue update notifications to NSA C and D who are also registered with NSA B for events on all documents.
 In this example, NSA D will receive update notifications for document version 1.2 from both NSA B and NSA C, however, NSA D will see that the document version for the two different notifications is identical, and discard the duplicate.
 NSA D then issues a notification to NSA E, which has registered for events on all documents within NSA D. NSA E updates its local document space, and since there are no further NSAs to update, the flow for this update completes.
 It is key to note that an NSA does not propagate a document notification event back to the NSA from which it was originally received, as this NSA would just discard the update.

 Figure 3 – Document propagation through space.